 - Submit a request at help.caltech.edu (request type: IMSS > Information Security > Duo Request).
 This option is required for Yubikey hardware token users.

 Duo for Email (Office 365)

-Duo for Office 365 (email, SharePoint, OneDrive, Teams, etc.) must be specifically requested.
+Duo for Office 365 (email, SharePoint, OneDrive, Teams, etc.) is currently set by default for new accounts.
+If it has not been set up on your account, it should be requested through the Help Desk.
 Please note that once Duo is enforced for Office 365, you will need to create new account settings for each of your email clients.
 Depending on your mailbox size it may take some time for all your email to re-download.
-Once you are ready to make this request, please send an email to email@example.com.
+Once you are ready to make this request, please send an email to firstname.lastname@example.org.

 - How to use multi-factor authentication with access.caltech

 - How to use multi-factor authentication with email